 1 p.m.-3 p.m.
 Thursdays and Fridays are free days (HubSpot)

 8 p.m.
 Thursdays are a special day (TrackMaven)

 Later in the week and on weekends, 1 p.m.-4 p.m.
 (CoSchedule)

 Ways to find the best time to share your post on Facebook

 When it comes to reaching out to your fans, timing is everything, and you'll need to figure out when they're on Facebook to do so.
-Here are the some of ways for finding this time:
+Here are some of the ways for finding this time: